NLGithubWP/tech-notebook/_posts/practise/2000-01-01-cockroachDB-opt.md

 ## Schema best practices

-If need multiple tables with same name, do so in different schema in same DB
+If need multiple tables with the same name, do so in the different schema in the same DB

-use **schema_name.table_name** to access table
+use **schema_name.table_name** to access the table

-Make transactions smaller by operating on less data per transaction.
+Make transactions smaller by operating on fewer data per transaction.
 This will offer fewer opportunities for transactions' data access to overlap.

 [Split the table across multiple ranges](https://www.cockroachlabs.com/docs/v21.1/split-at) to distribute its data across multiple nodes for better load balancing of some write-heavy workloads.